MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/text-to-speech-typescript.md

     });

     ```

+   The import of `"openai/shims/node"` is necessary when running the code in a Node.js environment.
+It ensures that the output type of the `client.audio.speech.create` method is correctly set to `NodeJS.ReadableStream`.

+1. Build the application with the following command:

+    ```console
+    tsc
+    ```

-1. Run the script with the following command:
+1. Run the application with the following command:

     ```console
     node Text-to-speech.js
     ```

 ---